 The boa constrictor is found throughout South and Central America.
 They can found throughout Belize, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, Panama, Colombia and Ecuador.
 They also range through Trinidad and Tobago, Guyana, Belize, Suriname, French Guiana, Brazil, Bolivia, Uruguay and Argentina.
 There are also some populations on the islands off the coast off these countries.

-While they can be found in a range of habitats such as semi-deserts, open savannah and cultivated fields they thrive in tropical rainforests.
+While they can be found in a range of habitats such as semi-deserts, open savanna and cultivated fields they thrive in tropical rainforests.
 These areas provide cover and the correct environmental conditions.
 They are competent swimmers and can regularly be found near bodies of water.

 The boa constrictor will breed during the dry season which is normally April to August.
 The male will wrestle for the right to mate the females.
 They are attracted by the scent the female emits from her cloaca.
 The female will breed once every 2 years.